stevwyman/open_interest/README.md

 url = ex-de/marktdaten/statistik/online-marktstatistiken/100!onlineStats
 ```

-There are a lot of underlyings which can be storred in [underlying.py](underlying.py).
+There are a lot of underlying which can be stored in [underlying.py](underlying.py).

 ```python
 COVESTRO = {"name": "Covestro", "productId": 47410, "productGroupId": 9772}